CJSatnarine/Computer-Science-OOP-Game/README.md

 OOP assignment for Computer Science class.

-- W is to move towards mouse position.
+- W moves up.
-- S is to move away from mouse position.
+- S moves down.
-- A is supposed to move left.
+- A moves left.
-- D is supposed to move right.
+- D moves right.
-- Spacebar is supposed to shoot projectiles.
+- Spacebar shoots projectiles.

 NOTE: the left and right movements are not implimented properly.

-- Blue enemies do nothing (for now).
+- Blue enemies exist in the code, but will do nothing in the game.
+I plan to remove them because they seem useless.
 - Red enemies follows the player and do nothing (for now).
-- Projectiles just exists when the spacebar is pressed (for now).
+- Projectiles push the enemies away.

 I submitted the assignment on January 31, 2023.
 I will continue to work on this project.